Johari Window (Fringe)

-"Johari Window" is the 11th episode of the second season of the American science fiction drama television series Fringe.
+"Johari Window" is the 11th episode of the second season of the American television series Fringe.
 It was released three days after the bonus special episode, "Unearthed".
 The episode, written by co-executive producer Josh Singer and directed by filmmaker Joe Chappelle, is set in a fictional upstate New York town and begins with the discovery of a seemingly deformed child by a state trooper.
 The Fringe investigative team of Olivia Dunham, Walter Bishop, and Peter Bishop arrives on the scene, only to discover a secret government experiment gone awry, with signs from Walter's past.

 Originally called "Edina City Limits", the episode's title was changed shortly before it aired.
 It premiered in the United States on January 14, 2010, on Fox, to 6.529 million viewers and a 2.6 share 18–49.
 The episode received average reviews, as many critics compared it either negatively or positively to a B-movie, though most agreed that it seemed to be rehashed from older The X-Files episodes.
 Several of the main actors, however, thoroughly enjoyed the episode; Noble named it one of his favorite Fringe episodes.
 Critics also noted the popular culture references to The Wizard of Oz (1939), Deliverance (1972), and Joseph Merrick.